httpKaua/app-controle-tarefas/README.md

 To test it, it is necessary to configure the .env file with an email and generate an access password.

+1 - Click on the option "Manage your Google Account"
+2 - Click on the "Security" option
+3 - Turn on the "Two-Step Verification" option
+4 - Click on the "App passwords" option (If it doesn't appear, search for it ) 5 - Click on the option "Select the app and device for which you want to 6 - generate the app password" and choose the option "Other"
+7 - Define a name (can be any name) and then click "generate" 8 - The password will be generated, just copy it
+9 - Use the password copied in the project configuration file (.env, 'MAIL_PASSWORD')

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).